What to bring?

 • Shoes that can get dirty

-• I like hiking boots, YMMV
+• I like practical hiking boots, but I’m very unfashionable

 • Do NOT try to survive on sandals, Playa Foot is a thing and you do NOT want it.